-A few years back Cannell Productions inked a distribution deal with Paramount to release TGAH on videotape overseas.
-The PAL VHS tapes were released by CIC Video.
+A few years back Cannell Productions inked a distribution deal with Paramount to release TGAH on videotape outside the United States.
+The VHS tapes were released by CIC Video.
 The tape only contained the pilot movie, the same cut broadcast on ABC minus the ABC teaser and preview of next weeks episode.
 No extra scenes are to be found, nothing was trimmed and the music remained.
 The front cover one the left is from the U.K. release, the other two pictures are from the German videotape.

 There is a rumor that the pilot could have played in theaters overseas during the 1980's, however I have not yet been able to confirm that.

 I can't be certain about the history of the frisbee pictured below, but I believe it to be a promotional item.
 It has a Paramount logo, (see above for details on Paramount and the pilot on video) and I think it's possible that it was given out to video stores in Canada (and maybe elsewhere) when videotapes were bought for rental at video stores.
 The frisbee was not sold in stores, and is a very rare piece of memorabilia.